 - Lower cooling cost.
 Because hot air tends to rise, lower-level garden apartment complexes tend to have lower internal temperatures than high-rise buildings.
 This makes them more energy efficient than taller apartment buildings.

 - Improved fire safety.
-Implementing fire safety protocols is easier at garden style apartments.
+Implementing fire safety protocols is easier at garden apartments.
 So, evacuating a garden apartment is way faster than higher-rise options.

 - More spacious.
 Garden style apartments tend to offer more square footage than high-rise options.